sinbad989/sinbad989.github.io/_posts/2017-09-07-fundamentals-of-programming.md

 <b>Data type:</b> a classification of data that determines how the compiler or interpreter will process the data.
 It defines the allowable operations on the data, the meaning of the data, and how the data can be stored.

+There are two kind of data type: the `primitive data type` and the `data structure`.

 <br>
 <br>